 No Result - All specimens collected before 24 hours of age are invalid and are given a "No Result".
 A repeat newborn screen is requested.

-All final newborn screening reports are mailed to the submitter and physician of record.
+All final newborn screening reports are mailed to the physician of record.

 IRT concentration is frequently high immediately after birth, therefore specificity is improved if the test is performed after the first day of age.
 A specimen collected between 24 and 48 hours of age is optimal.
 There is also an age-related decline in IRT levels in children with CF. IRT levels within the normal range will be considered non-interpretable after 3 months of age and will not be reported on the newborn screen.
 IRT concentration is high in the blood of infants with CF, presumably from leakage of the protein into the circulation after exocrine pancreatic injury.
 Some infants that do not have CF may also have elevated levels of IRT in the newborn period, but these levels decrease to normal in the first weeks of life